google/google-analytics-utilities/README.md

 1. After listing your GA4 audiences, navigate to the “GA4 Audiences” sheet.
-2. Check the “Delete” box for each DV360 link you want to delete.
+2. Check the “Delete” box for each audience link you want to delete.
 3. Click on Google Analytics Utilities > Google Analytics 4 > Audiences > Modify.
 4. The script will attempt to delete the selected audiences.